cozy/cozy-stack/docs/cli/cozy-stack_konnectors.md

 ### Options

 ```
       --all-domains         work on all domains iterativelly
-      --domain string   specify the domain name of the instance
+      --domain string       specify the domain name of the instance (default "cozy.tools:8080")
   -h, --help                help for konnectors
+      --parameters string   override the parameters of the installed konnector
 ```

 ### Options inherited from parent commands